Vchitect/LiteGen/README.md

 ## 📜 About

-LiteGen is a lightweight and high efficient training acceleration framework specifically designed for diffusion tasks, and has been applied and validated on video generation project [Vchitech-XL]().
+LiteGen is a lightweight and high efficient training acceleration framework specifically designed for diffusion tasks, and has been applied and validated on video generation project [Vchitech-2.0](https://github.com/Vchitect/Vchitect-2.0).
 This framework integrates multiple training optimization techniques and offers a user-friendly interface, allowing researchers and developers to easily scale from single-GPU setups to multi-node, multi-GPU environments.

 ## ✨ Support Features